Skip to content

 Li-Ion batteries

-The Li-Ion battery operating parameters and performance are not public.
-When establishing the model, very few battery manufacturers accepted to share detailed operating data of there products, and this was usually confidential.
+Li-ion battery operating parameters and performance are not publicly available.
+When developing the model, very few manufacturers were willing to share detailed operating data for their products, and such data was typically confidential.

-We tried to establish a model which reproduces at best the behavior of the curves we could obtain.
-In fact the model developed for the Lead-Acid batteries could be adapted without major problem.
-The parameters were adjusted to match the sets of curves, like these voltage discharge curves (and possible other ones, not shown here.)
+We developed a model that best reproduces the behavior shown by the curves we obtained.
+In fact, the model developed for lead-acid batteries could be adapted without significant difficulty.
+Parameters were adjusted to match sets of curves such as voltage discharge curves (and potentially other curves not shown here).

 Discharge curves vs rate